CopernicaMarketingSoftware/Documentation/AMQPipe/configuration.md

 All the settings of the AMQPipe process manager can be set in the configuration file.
-This file holds the login credentials to connect to RabbitMQ, the max number of simultaneous processes to run, and the names of exchanges to which messages should be published.
+This file holds the login credentials to connect to RabbitMQ, the max number of simultaneous processes to run, and the name of the exchanges to which messages are published.

 When AMQPipe starts, it will first check for a configuration file name ".amqpipe" in your home directory, and if that does not exist, it will load